JoseMariaMicoli/RED-TEAM-Labs/README.md

 Additional documentation:

+* `docs/README.md` – documentation index
 * `docs/ARCHITECTURE.md` – detailed infrastructure design and deployment notes
 * `docs/SECURITY.md` – responsible use policy
 * `docs/user-guide/README.md` – lab user guide (operator workflow + exercises index)

 ---

-# Disclaimer
+# Legal Disclaimer

-This project is intended **strictly for defensive security research, red team training, and controlled laboratory environments**.
+This project is provided **for authorized security training, defensive research, and controlled laboratory environments only**.

-The authors are not responsible for misuse of this infrastructure outside authorized environments.
+You are solely responsible for:

+* obtaining explicit authorization before any security testing
-Users are responsible for complying with all applicable laws and regulations.
+* complying with all applicable laws, regulations, contracts, and third-party terms of service
+* securing and operating any infrastructure you deploy

+This software and documentation are provided **“AS IS”**, without warranty of any kind (express or implied).
+To the maximum extent permitted by law, the authors and contributors disclaim all liability for damages arising from the use or misuse of this project.

 ---